kreier/hacks/README.md

 > sudo systemctl start ollama
 ```

-After that I can use the RX6600 without problems.
-Let's see if that works for the older RX 470 too.
+After that I can use the RX6600 without problems, since its LLVM target is `gfx1032` and close to the overwritten `gfx1030`.
+Even the older `gfx900` of the Vega 56 would work.
+But my RX 470 is `gfx803`.
+Accordingly in ollama it is reported `amd_linux.go:305 msg="amdgpu too old gfx803" gpu=0`.
+I need to upgrade.

 ## Markdown